 8. Meatball Soup

-I love meatball soup from all the recipes I’ve listed above.
-It has the freshness of vegetables, the tenderness of the meat, the taste of the broth; everything combines to make it the best dish ever.
+If you love soup cooked in Italian methods, you might have tried meatball soup before.
+There are various versions of meatball soups.
+They all have the freshness of vegetables, the tenderness of the meat, the taste of the broth; everything combines to make it the best dish ever.

 With this meatball soup, you can use chicken broth or tomato broth.
 You can add potatoes, pineapple, carrots that are chopped into small pieces.
 For seasoning, you can use dried oregano, salt, chilly flakes, and some fresh parsley.

 This Spaghetti meatball might be the most familiar dinner recipe to prepare for your family among all nine recipes.
 The meatballs are the same as traditional recipes; you can bake, fry, or just brown sides.

 Just make sure it’s well-cooked inside.
 After that, place those meatballs on a plate and start making spaghetti.
 There are numerous techniques to make spaghetti sauce.
 Based on your preference, you can choose one of them along with boiling spaghetti noodles.